micypac/music-archive-web-api/README.md

 Run every endpoints with Postman and/or in the browser's "Console" tab using `fetch`.

-Make sure your server's request-response for every endpoint matches the below API documentation.
+Make sure the server's request-response for every endpoint matches the below API documentation.

 ```json
 {